farhadkama/FEniCSx_Kamarei_Kumar_Lopez-Pamies/README.md

 !
 References:

 !
 [1] Kamarei, F., Kumar, A., Lopez-Pamies, O. 2024.
-The poker-chip experiments of synthetic elastomers. https://arxiv.org/pdf/2402.06785.pdf
+The poker-chip experiments of synthetic elastomers explained.
+Journal of the Mechanics and Physics of Solids 188, 105683. http://pamies.cee.illinois.edu/Publications_files/JMPS2004b.pdf

 !
 [2] Leonard, M., Wang, N., Lopez-Pamies, O., Nakamura, T. 2020.
 The nonlinear elastic response of filled elastomers: Experiments vs. theory for the basic case of particulate fillers of micrometer size.
 Journal of the Mechanics and Physics of Solids 135, 103781. http://pamies.cee.illinois.edu/Publications_files/JMPS2020a.pdf